Close Menu

 Tax Information

 Accuracy is even more important when it comes to tax-related matters.
 Double-check the calculation of federal, state, and local taxes.
-The figures should match the employee’s withholding preferences and the current rates.
+The figures should match the employee’s withholding preferences, current rates, and applicable federal payroll tax requirements.
 Mistakes in tax calculations can create significant issues for both the company and the employees.

 Payment Dates